 Gone Away Backward

-LP SOLD OUT!
+LP BACK IN PRINT!
 Includes digital download version of the album

 Named Rolling Stone's #10 Best Country Album of 2013

 As hopeful as it is dark, modern as it is historical.
 City and country.
 MP3 and dusty 45.
 It’s autobiographical and all-embracing storytelling.

 The album is rooted deeply in the interplay between Fulks and a brilliant cast of Appalachian-style slingers

 Recorded and mixed by Steve Albini at Electrical Audio in Chicago, Gone Away Backward finds Fulks re-evaluating his roots and lamenting the decline of the small-town and rural America in which he was raised.
 After 20 years on the road, in 2008 Fulks began performing in unplugged, small-group settings.
 Regular sessions at the Barbes in Brooklyn and an ongoing residency at Chicago’s favorite tavern, The Hideout, gave him wider freedom to experiment and improvise, and offered intimacy and challenge with a wide variety of musicians.
 He learned a few hundred new songs and, in the process, developed fresh angles on his own narrative voice.
 Excited and freshly focused, he began writing music for a new project.